MatinxHT/ChromaticityDotNet/README.md

 - CCT data

 ## What's more?
--give me a star plz
+- give me a star plz